Ben Nevis is the first part of my three peaks journey.

 I keep following the stony paths, I’m feeling a bit tired and still, I have a lot to walk.
 The top of the mountain is covered in haze, I can’t figure out if is fog or I will walk through a cloud.
 It is still clearly behind, as I turn I have seen Loch Linnhe offering a wonderful view.

-Fog is increasingly dense luck by the stone turrets that make it easier to reach the peak.
+Fog is increasingly dense, lucky with the stone turrets that make it easier to reach the peak.

 It’s getting pretty cold, I had to wear all the clothes I have on me.
 My hands started to freeze, I put the camera in my backpack and continued to climb, it’s not much left, I feel that I know that…. another few minutes and I’m up, I did it.
 The visibility is just a few meters, I can’t do the pictures what I want, I’m tired, I’m cold but that doesn’t matter, I have a huge smile on my face, I’m there, I’m on top, the highest man in the UK.